TariqAlQadi/TariqAlQadi/README.md

 # Hello World! 👋

 My name is Tariq.
 I'm 29 years old and located in Leipzig.
 I am always curious and open to new challenges.
 The first line of code I wrote was 2008 (on a Texas Instrument calculator).
 In my former mathematics studies I came across with JavaScript.
-Soon I realised, that web development is exactly the mixture of logic and creativity I was looking for and I started to learn the basics.
+Soon I realised, that web development is exactly the mixture of logic and creativity that suits me and I started to learn the basics.
 I got hooked and this motivated me to become a full-time web developer.

 <hr>